ACTIVISM, ALLYSHIP, and AWARENESS FOR AAPI ISSUES

 - “Cerritos Residents Against Asian Hate Crimes” in Cerritos, CA on June 26, 2021

-Sandy and Adrian have also devoted countless of hours to online webinars and forums in an effort to educate the community and allies in identifying anti-Asian hate incidents, anti-Asian hate crimes, bystander intervention, victims’ rights, and resources for survivorship.
-Specifically, Sandy and Adrian have presented at the following online webinars aimed specifically for the AAPI community:
+Sandy K. Roxas has also devoted countless of hours to online webinars and forums in an effort to educate the community and allies in identifying anti-Asian hate incidents, anti-Asian hate crimes, bystander intervention, victims’ rights, and resources for survivorship.
+Specifically, Sandy has presented at the following online webinars aimed specifically for the AAPI community:

-May 15, 2020: Sandy and Adrian were featured panelists at the Philippine American Bar Association’s (PABA) Community Webcast Series.
+May 15, 2020: Sandy was a featured panelists at the Philippine American Bar Association’s (PABA) Community Webcast Series.
 This webinar was held at the height of the COVID-19 pandemic.
-Sandy and Adrian presented on issues that directly affected the AAPI communities during COVID-19, including family law, domestic violence, restraining orders, identifying in-home child, spousal, and elder abuse.
+Sandy presented on issues that directly affected the AAPI communities during COVID-19, including family law, domestic violence, restraining orders, identifying in-home child, spousal, and elder abuse.

 June 3, 2021: Sandy was a panelist for the California Employment Lawyers Association and The Foundation for Advocacy, Inclusion, and Resources.
 Sandy discussed anti-Asian hate, overcoming racism and hate, and identifying anti-Asian hate incidents/hate crimes.